pkdone/practical-mongodb-aggregations-book/src/examples/full-text-search/facets-count-text-search.md

 ]
 ```

-Note, if you don't see any facet results and the value of `count` is zero, double-check that the name of the _Search Index_ you defined is _enquiries-text-index_.
+If you don't see any facet results and the value of `count` is zero, double-check that the system has finished generating your new index.

 ## Observations